 All municipal waste shall be stored in containers approved by the Borough or its designated representative.
 Individual containers and bulk containers utilized for storage of municipal waste shall comply with the following standards:

 Tree branches and bushes are collected curbside on an as needed basis.
-If you have tree branches and shrubs that need removed please call the Public Works Department and they will put you on the schedule for collection.
-There is no pickup during the months of May through August due to the borough’s paving program.
+If you have tree branches and shrubs that need to be removed please call the Public Works Department and they will put you on the schedule for collection.

 Items such as old refrigerators, freezers, washers, dryers, etc. are collected curbside by the Public Works Department on your regularly scheduled trash day.